Sikys11235/ProjectDPiP/README.md

 # steps
 1. Install the `yfinance` package:
-(Maybe use API to show we know h2API)

 2. Import the required libraries:

-3. Create a function to download historical stock data for a given ticker:
+3. Create a function to download historical stock data for a given ticker(s):

 4. Allow users to input a stock ticker and specify the date range: